 The dried flowers of Little Goldstar Black-Eyed Susan can be cut back after blooming, or left up over winter for interest and bird seed.
 Clean up dead leaves in spring after frost.

 While an improvement over Goldsturm Rudbeckia, Little Goldstar Black-Eyed Susan may get leaf spot or powdery mildew when sited in areas with too much moisture or not enough sun.
 Septoria Leaf Spot, Angular Leaf Spot, and Powdery Mildew are mostly cosmetic diseases for Rudbeckia and can be managed with cultural controls.
-Control methods may be viewed on their respective disease profile pages.

 Little Goldstar Black-Eyed Susan is an improvement over the Goldsturm variety.
 Its compact habit makes it ideal for smaller beds where it can’t be allowed to crowd out other plants.
 Little Goldstar Black-Eyed Susan also has improved resistance to black fungal spot and does not flop like taller Rudbeckia varieties.